tklikifi/viber-command-bot/README.md

 User account that wants to send Viber messages must belong to *viber* group:

     $ sudo usermod -a -G viber user

+## Receive Viber messages

+A small Python script *viber-receive-messages* can be used for following message to and from the bot:

+    $ viber-receive-messages